How to make The Public Cloud Feel Private – Zero knowledge cloud storage

 - If the cloud provider has to comply with the government to turn over your data, the government will still have to approach you to gain access to the data.

-This is a logical question, and one that we sometimes encounter.
-The answer really depends on the enterprise and their security posture.
+This is a logical question and one that we sometimes encounter.
+The answer really depends on the enterprise and its security posture.

 Strictly speaking, an enterprise’s encryption keys used by the Privacy Gateway should never leave their network premises.
 But in many cases, with remote offices, where the ability to have a machine (or VM) hosting the Privacy Gateway software, could be challenging – enterprises may choose to host their Privacy Gateway in a trusted VM.
 While this technically means their keys are in the “cloud” it is vastly more secure than to trust your keys with a cloud provider because enterprises typically have full control over the VM – they can shut it down, take it offline or destroy it if they choose to.

 Bottom Line, if your enterprise is a serious consumer of cloud storage services, or if you’re considering becoming one, you’ll certainly do well to consider a Privacy Gateway solution and take back control over your data!